Vaccinations for Dogs

-Vaccines are designed to produce a protective immune response and allow for your dog’s immune system to fight against future disease.
-They are essential to allowing your dog to live a long healthy life and protect your pup from highly contagious diseases.
-There are a number of different vaccinations for different diseases.
-The best way to stay on schedule with vaccines for your dog is follow one of our Veterinarian’s Recommendations.
+Vaccines are designed to produce a protective immune response and allow your dog’s immune system to fight against future diseases.
+They are an indispensable element of the preventative care necessary for your dog to live a long healthy life and protect your pup from highly contagious diseases.
+There are several different vaccinations for different diseases.
+The best way to stay on schedule with vaccines for your dog is to follow one of our Veterinarian’s Recommendations.

-Vaccinations are broken down into two categories: core vaccinations and non-core vaccinations.
+There are two vaccination categories: core vaccinations and non-core vaccinations.
 CORE Vaccines are a series of vaccines that include DAPP and RABIES.
-The Rabies vaccination is required by state and city law for all pets.
-Regardless of the amount of interactions your dog may have with other pets or people, these vaccines are crucial to the fundamental health of your pup.
+The rabies vaccination is required by state and city law for all pets.
+Regardless of the number of interactions your dog may have with other pets or people, these vaccines are crucial to your pup’s fundamental health.

 CORE vaccinations are those our doctors feel your dog must receive.
-These vaccines help prevent diseases that are considerably widespread, potentially fatal and can easily be transmitted from one pet to another.
-These types of diseases are typically categorized as fatal or difficult to treat.
+These vaccines help prevent diseases that are considerably widespread, potentially fatal, and can easily be transmitted from one pet to another.
+These types of diseases are usually categorized as fatal or difficult to treat.

 • Canine Distemper